Ipswich Cardinals

-The Ipswich Cardinals are an American Football team from the United Kingdom based in Ipswich, Suffolk.
+The Ipswich Cardinals are an American football team from the United Kingdom based in Ipswich, Suffolk.
 The team plays in the National Division South East Conference of BAFANL – the second tier of the BAFA National Leagues.

-Formation
+History

 Formed by Colin Cox, Mark LePorte and Don Laisure II in December 1985 at the Drunken Docker pub in Ipswich.
 The club was formed by the players for the players, the club was owned by the players.